 NordVPN Review – Is This The VPN For You?

-When looking for a good VPN, most people would search for “what’s the best VPN this 2020” or would ask questions like “is NordVPN safe to use, and is it trustworthy?”
+When looking for a good VPN, most people would search for “what’s the best VPN” or would ask questions like “is NordVPN safe to use, and is it trustworthy?”
 Perhaps some of you just want to access region lock or region-restricted (streaming) sites, like Netflix and some YouTube videos.
 Or access sites that your ISP (Internet Service Provider) blocked.

 In this review, I’ll try to answer some of those questions based on my experience using their service for this past year.
 There are a lot of sites and media outlets claiming that “Brand X” is the best VPN or “Brand Y” is better and faster.
 In fact, in most sites, NordVPN is consistently on top of their recommendations.